NinaSeemann/DHd202-BoA/README.md

 lib/fop-2.1/conf/fop.xconf
 -----------------------
 I had to include the Noto Sans font in the config file (otherwise I got an error message).
-You should remove the lines 81-86 if you are planning on using my config.
+You should remove the lines 81-86, if you are planning on using my config.

 run.sh
 -----------------------
-Due to the embedding of the Noto Sans font, I had to add the option '-nocs', otherwise there would be another error message.
+Due to the embedding of the Noto Sans font, I had to add the option '-nocs', otherwise I got another error message.
 Again, if your want to use my config, you probably should remove this option.